 Leading the Yoga classes at the Diamond Muay Thai Dojo on Koh Phangan, Thailand for nearly 8 months was a tremendous experience.
 The synergies between Yoga and Muay Thai (or any other martial arts training) are incredibly beneficial.
 Yoga increases flexibility, grants extreme body control and movement accuracy, reduces the risk of injury, speeds up the mental and physical recovery, supports the more intense training regimes, and allows for more frequent trainings.
 Bringing the Yin to the Yang, a Yoga and Muay Thai success story!

-I used to be a software engineer for about 14 years, lived in major European cities, had a competitive, fast and very unhealthy lifestyle.
-The pressure of this rapidly changing industry led to periods of depression, self-destruction, severe drug abuse, and ultimately burnout.
+I used to be a Software Engineer for about 14 years, living in big European cities, having a competitive, fast and very unhealthy lifestyle.
+The pressure of this rapidly changing industry resulted in phases of depression, self destruction, heavy drug abuse, and the final unavoidable burnout.
 I guess, only from the inside does the hamster wheel look like a career ladder.
-Then I quit my job, the drugs, my old life and discovered Yoga which changed everything.
+I then quit, my job, the drugs, my old life, and discovered Yoga which changed everything.
 It really was my path out of the vicious circle of negative thoughts and bad behavioural patterns.
 I love Yoga.
 It saved me.
 Many times...

-I am currently traveling through Southeast Asia, following the flow of life and deepening my Yoga experience and teaching skills.
+I currently travel through Southeast Asia, following the flow of life and deepening my Yoga experience and teaching skills.

 Other Qualifications & Trainings: